An anorectal abscess is a collection of pus in the area of the anus and rectum.

 Other symptoms may include:

-A rectal examination may confirm that you have an anorectal abscess.
+A rectal examination may confirm an anorectal abscess.
 A proctosigmoidoscopy may be done to rule out other diseases.

-Rarely, you may need a CT scan, MRI, or ultrasound to determine where the pus collection is located.
+In rare cases, a CT scan, MRI, or ultrasound is needed to locate the collection of pus.

 Treatment involves surgery to open and drain the abscess.